This Day in History

 • 1906 - Finnish Senate accepts universal suffrage, except for poor.

-• 1908 - Cincinnati Mayor Mark Breith stood before city council and announced that, "women are not physically fit to operate automobiles".
+• 1908 - Cincinnati Mayor Mark Breith stood before city council and announces that "women are not physically fit to operate automobiles".

-• 1911 - Willis Farnsworth, Petaluma California, patents coin-operated locker.
+• 1911 - Willis Farnsworth, in Petaluma, California, patents coin-operated locker.

 • 1912 - Roald Amundsen announces discovery of the South Pole.

-• 1914 - Birth of Morton DaCosta Philadelphia Pennsylvania, director (Island of Love, Music Man).
+• 1914 - Birth of Morton DaCosta in Philadelphia, Pennsylvania, USA; director (Island of Love, Music Man).

 • 1914 - Prince Wilhelm von Wied becomes King of Albania.

-• 1918 - President Wilson authorizes US Army's Distinguished Service Medal.
+• 1918 - US President Woodrow Wilson authorizes US Army's Distinguished Service Medal.

-• 1920 - Birth of Willie Watson cricketer (England batsman and soccer international).
+• 1920 - Birth of Willie Watson; cricket player (England batsman and soccer international).

 • 1921 - Red Army under Trotsky attack sailors of Kronstadt.